Search

 Edge computing is a crucial aspect of computer vision that allows for data processing to occur at the edge of a network, rather than in the cloud or a data center.
 This technology is becoming increasingly important as the demand for real-time processing and low-latency applications grows.

-In this article, we explore the benefits and applications of edge computing in the field of computer vision.
+In this article, we explore the benefits and applications of edge computing in the field of artificial intelligence (AI) and computer vision.
 Particularly, we will cover:

 1. What edge computing is

-2. Benefits of edge computing for computer vision
+2. Benefits of edge computing for machine learning and computer vision

 3. How edge computing works with the cloud